tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 1. What does **CORS** stand for?
 How can you get around it?
 1. Give 2 ways to set up a local web server on your personal computer.
 1. What are the hexadecimal color values for white, black, and green?

+### X. <a id="section10">Review Exercise
+Make a copy of the  **pixi-intro-4.html** page and name it **pixi-js-2-HW.html** and:
+- add a PixiJS Rounded Rectangle to the screen.
+- modify the button code so that both buttons also target and effect the rounded rect.
+- add a new PixiJS button that reduces the size of all 3 shapes everytime it is clicked.

 <hr>